 Differences between CBD and THC toxicity

-There are many salient differences between CBD and THC.
-While THC is highly intoxicating and can cause hallucinations, paranoia, and delusions of grandeur, CBD is only mildly intoxicating and does not cause any significant “head changes.”
-THC is also both psychologically and biologically addictive while CBD does not appear to cause any dependency issues.
+While THC is highly intoxicating and can cause anxiety or paranoia, CBD is only mildly psychoactive and does not cause any significant “head changes.”
+THC can also be habit-forming while CBD does not appear to cause dependency of any form.

 It comes as no surprise, therefore, that the toxicity of THC is significantly different than that of CBD.
 According to the World Health Organization (WHO), the median lethal dose of THC is 4,000mg (4g), which this prestigious medical organization assures us is still “very low compared to most other recreational and pharmaceutical drugs.”

-Regardless, we should take a close look at these THC toxicity figures in comparison to the toxicity of CBD.
-Recall that the 20,000mg toxicity threshold reported for CBD is not this cannabinoid’s lethal dose — lab studies indicate that you would need to ingest significantly more than 20g of pure CBD to die from this substance.
+Let’s take a look at these THC toxicity figures in comparison to the toxicity of CBD.
+Recall that the 20,000mg toxicity threshold reported for CBD is not this cannabinoid’s lethal dose — lab studies indicate you would need to ingest significantly more than 20g of pure CBD to die from this substance.

 Why CBD quality matters

-Over the course of this article, we’ve covered a variety of reasons that CBD appears to be safe even if you routinely ingest quantities of 1500mg cannabidiol per day or higher.
-The CBD market is anything but perfect, however, and depending on the types of CBD products you ingest, the cannabidiol concentration in your system might be the least of your worries.
+Cannabidiol appears to be safe even if you routinely ingest quantities of 1500mg CBD or higher per day.
+The CBD industry is anything but perfect, however.
+Depending on the CBD products you ingest, the cannabidiol concentration in your system might be the least of your worries.

 While the toxicity of CBD itself hardly seems to be cause for concern, some of the sub-par ingredients in CBD products could be extremely dangerous.
-To protect yourself from contaminants in CBD products, only do business with hemp brands that use organic, non-GMO hemp, and other ingredients.
+To protect yourself from contaminants in CBD products, choose hemp brands that use hemp and other ingredients that are organic and non-GMO.

-Just because CBD is only toxic in extremely large doses and the lethality of CBD still hasn’t been established in humans doesn’t mean you should go overboard with this cannabinoid.
-While the results are still out regarding the ideal dose of CBD for adults, the evidence we have accumulated so far seems to indicate that using more than 1,000mg of CBD per day fails to provide any increased benefits.
+The results are still out regarding the ideal dose of CBD for adults.
+The evidence we’ve accumulated so far, however, seems to indicate that using more than 1,000mg of CBD per day fails to provide any increased benefits.

-In fact, most CBD users find that their ideal dose of this cannabinoid is between 200-500mg per day.
-As you get used to everything that CBD has to offer, feel free to experiment to your heart’s content safe in the knowledge that this cannabinoid is remarkably non-toxic, but remember that wisdom and moderation are the keys to success in any situation.
+In fact, most CBD users report find their ideal dose of this cannabinoid is around 100-250mg per day.
+Feel free to experiment with CBD to your heart’s content safe in the knowledge that this cannabinoid is remarkably non-toxic.